Doctor insights on:

 CA along meninges: Intrathecal chemotherapy is chemo delivered into the spinal fluid.
 Commonly, this is done via a device called an Ommaya reservoir, an injection port placed under the scalp and connected to spinal fluid within the brain.
 Intrathecal chemo is usually the best way to treat cancer which is in the spinal fluid, along the meninges.
 Depending on tumor type, it can be quite effective. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Immunotherapy vs chemotherapy

-- What are the advantages and disadvantages of pacemakers?
+- Advantages and disadvantages of chemotherapy

 - What are two advantages of fat over carbohydrates for fuel storage in the body?